-Next, you’ll want to politely set the record straight.
-By commenting with a differing opinion, they just opened up the door for you to tell your side.
+Next, you’ll want to moderate comments to politely set the record straight.
+By commenting with a differing opinion, they just opened the door for you to tell your side.

-This actually gives you an opportunity to show how knowledgeable you are and show your level of professionalism.
+This is actually an opportunity to show how knowledgeable you are and show your level of professionalism against a dark post.

 If you’re an agency or running ads for a company, set the expectation that they may receive negative comments on the ads you’re running.
-This way they won’t be blindsided and think this is out of the norm.
+This way they won’t be blindsided by a Facebook post and think this is out of the norm.

 Step 3: Don't Fuel the Fire

-If you feel that you can’t come up with a good, professional response, just ignore the comment.
-Reply to all reasonable comments and ignore the unreasonable ones.
-Don’t fuel the fire and it is likely that they will go away.
+If you feel that you can’t come up with a good, professional response, just ignore the comments section.
+Reply to all moderate comments and ignore the unreasonable ones.
+Don’t fuel the fire and they're more likely to go away.